nathanielCherian/memex/README.md

 ## Philosophy
 - Lightweight
     - Doesn't need to do everything
-    - Simple to use (shouldn't take more than 10 seconds)
+    - Simple to use (shouldn't take more than 10 seconds to add an entry)
 - Modular
     - The user should be able to choose how they want to expand their memex
     - Modularality through extensions allows bare-minimum functionality or over the top features